 Available tools

-The MCP server exposes five tools your agent can call.
-You don’t need to invoke these manually — your agent discovers and calls them automatically based on what you ask it to do.
+The MCP server exposes ten tools your agent can call.
+You don’t need to invoke these manually.
+Your agent discovers and calls them automatically based on what you ask it to do.
+Each tool requires one of the API key permissions described above.

 get_sites